Back to Home

 There’s a basic framework for how it happens

-Here’s what has to happen for someone to create an artifact of thought leadership (note usage of the noun – this is how we extract value from a specific piece of media).
-I’ve dialed it down to four steps/phases/stages.
+Here’s what has to happen for someone to create thought leadership (note usage of the noun – this is how we extract value from a specific piece of media).
+I’ve dialed it down to five steps/phases/stages.

-Something interesting needs to happen, either a specific…thing (acute), or some observation or realization someone has had from their body of work (aggregate).
+Something notable needs to happen, either a specific…thing (acute), or some observation or realization someone has had from their body of work (aggregate).
 Someone has to do the work.

 Someone needs to realize that whatever #1 was, it’s a thing that should be shared.
 In more commercial terms, someone needs to know what things can be “packaged” or “productized” into thought leadership artifacts.

-That person needs to have the skill (or engage with people who have the skill) to turn that experience into an artifact that effectively and enjoyably (?) communicates the experience from #1.
-(I say “enjoyably,” because some content is just more interesting to read – and more likely to be shared – than other content.)
+The author of #3 needs to have the skill (or engage with people who have the skill) to turn that experience into one or more artifacts that effectively and enjoyably (?) communicates the experience from #1.

 I’ve talked about #1 elsewhere.
 You need to do the work to have work to talk about.